2009–10 LSU Tigers basketball team: Previous season

 Trent Johnson completed his first season as head coach of the Tiger men's basketball team in 2009.
 His first season was very successful as the Tigers won the SEC West division title and the overall SEC regular-season title which earned them the #1 seed in the 2009 SEC men's basketball tournament.
 As a result of earning the top seed, the Tigers received a first-round bye.
-The Tigers defeated the Kentucky Wildcats in the second round 67-58.
-However, Mississippi St. proved to be too much in the semi-finals eliminating the Tigers 57-67.
+The Tigers defeated the Kentucky Wildcats in the second round 67–58.
+However, Mississippi St. proved to be too much in the semi-finals eliminating the Tigers 67–57.

-After the SEC Tournament, the Tiger's fate was in the hands of the NCAA Tournament selection committee.
+After the SEC Tournament, the Tigers' fate was in the hands of the NCAA Tournament selection committee.
 The Tigers were awarded the #8 seed in the South bracket for the 2009 NCAA Men's Division I Basketball Tournament.
 This was the first time the Tigers had made the NCAA tournament since making it to 2006 Final Four.
 The Tigers had to travel to Greensboro, North Carolina to play the first two rounds of the tournament.

-In the opening round of the tournament, LSU squared off against the #9 seed Butler, who finished the regular season 26-5.
-The Tigers seemed to be in control of the game leading by as much as 13, and by a score of 35-29 at the half.
+In the opening round of the tournament, LSU squared off against the #9 seed Butler, who finished the regular season 26–5.
+The Tigers seemed to be in control of the game leading by as much as 13, and by a score of 35–29 at the half.
 However, Butler continued to fight their way back using the size of Matt Howard who finished the game with 22.
-In the end, though, the Tigers were able to prevail 75-71 behind Marcus Thornton's 30 points.
+In the end, though, the Tigers were able to prevail 75–71 behind Marcus Thornton's 30 points.

-The 2008-09 squad compiled and overall record of 27-8, including a 13-3 mark in SEC play.
+The 2008–09 squad compiled and overall record of 27–8, including a 13–3 mark in SEC play.

 Preseason

 The 2009–10 Tigers men's basketball team had a much different look than the team that competed in the previous season.
-The Tigers replaced the following seniors from 2008–09:
+The Tigers replaced the following seniors from 2008 to 2009: